-In late 2016, the Bar Representation Committee formed a sub-committee to promote social mobility within Lincoln’s Inn.
+In early 2017, the Bar Representation Committee formed a sub-committee to promote social mobility within Lincoln’s Inn.
 One of its initiatives has been to gather together testimonials from members of the Inn who come from disadvantaged or state school backgrounds, or who have overcome particular adversity, and have succeeded in pursuing a career at the Bar.
 We are extremely grateful to The Rt Hon Lord Neuberger of Abbotsbury for his incisive and inspiring introduction to what follows.

 "In 2007, I chaired a Bar Council working party which had been asked to report on how to improve access to the bar.
 In the introduction to our report, I wrote “The Bar can only flourish and retain public confidence if it is a diverse and inclusive profession”.
 Ten years later, that remains as true as it was then.
 When I embarked on the investigation which led to the report, I think that many members of the working party assumed that the main areas on which we should concentrate would be gender and ethnicity.
 However, we all quickly came to appreciate that, although there was (and remains) much to be done in terms of career progression at the bar for women and BAME barristers, by far the most significant group which was heavily under-represented among barristers was that of people who came from a less privileged background, socially, economically and educationally.